 - Remarkably, more than 65 % of respondents pay attention to the establishment of the management of master and reference data.

 - More than 50% of companies have formalized the information systems architecture function.
 It is interesting to compare the results of the second and fourth indicators.
 You see that the percentage of companies that have not formalized this function is more significant than those that don’t have the information systems’ optimization process.

 To improve the situation with the information systems architecture, companies should:

 … align activities of data modeling and information systems architecture capabilities.
 Data modeling focuses on the recognition of data and information needs.
 Information systems architecture ensures the implementation of these needs in practice.

 …specify critical data elements.
 It will make the optimization process of reporting and architecture practices feasible and successful.

-…invest in the development of repositories for information systems architecture artifacts to be able to design and optimize the information systems architecture.
+…invest in developing repositories for information systems architecture artifacts to design and optimize the information systems architecture.